peterrwilson99/miguel-next/README.md

 - Vercel for Deployment
 - NextJS Routing and Rendering
 - MaterialUI for components
-- TailwindCSS for styles
+- TailwindCSS for styles (Barely used at all, essentially only using padding and text sizing classes)

 ## Installation and Running:

+Node and npm must be installed.
+Once installed run the following commands.

 ```sh
 npm install
 npm run dev
 ```

-You can head back to the documentation, continuing browsing it from the [templates](https://mui.com/material-ui/getting-started/templates/) section.